Table of Contents

 Functional Testing

-- Check if features work as intended
+- Check whether features work as intended.

-- Validate across devices, screen sizes, and OS versions
+- Validate across devices, screen sizes, and OS versions.

 Performance Testing